If you love hummus you will love this recipe coriander pesto. It is so easy to make in a food processor, at a fraction of the cost of ready made.

 The remaining ingredients are garlic, olive oil and Parmesan cheese.

-You really do need a food processor or liquidiser to make this quickly.
+You really do need a food processor or liquidiser to make the pesto quickly.

-Start by grating the parmesan, rough chop the garlic and put in a small bowl processor with the coriander and olive oil.
-Whizz together and check the seasoning.
+Start by grating the parmesan as fine as possible.
+Chop the garlic and put in a small bowl processor with the coriander, parmesan, walnuts and olive oil.

 To serve, scrape the hummus into a bowl and drizzle the pesto through.
 Decorate with a few chopped walnuts and coriander leaves.